Simulate an artificial image#

 plt.rcParams['axes.linewidth'] = 2

-Start: a blank image#
+1. Start with a blank image#

 This is easy!
 We use np.zeros to construct an array full of zeros.
 We will add signals and noises as we proceed.